Beinir Sigmundsson

 Beinir Sigmundsson (10th century – c.
 970) was a chieftain in the Faroe Islands.

 Beinir was the son of Sigmund the Elder.
 He was from Skúvoy.
-He ruled over half the archipelago with his brother Brestir Sigmundsson.
-Together with Tóra he had the child Tóri Beinirsson.
+He ruled over half the archipelago along with his brother Brestir Sigmundsson.
+Together with Tóra he had the child Tóri Beinisson.
 Beinir and his brother were eventually murdered in 970 by rival chieftains Svínoyar-Bjarni and Havgrímur when they stayed at a farm on the island Stóra Dímun.